aditta-saikat/Food-blog/README.md

 # 🍽️ Food Blog Application

 A full-stack web application for food enthusiasts to share, review, and discover restaurant experiences.
-Users can create profiles, post reviews with images, rate restaurants, add tags, and manage bookmarks, followers, and notifications.
+Users can create profiles and update, post reviews with images, rate restaurants, add tags, like and comments to each other reviews.
 The app features a responsive React frontend and a Node.js/Express backend with MongoDB for data storage.

 ---